thomasarmstrong/tino_cta/README.md

 non-rectangular image of the ASTRI cameras needs to be cut down for now.<br  />
 The wavelet cleaning is applied as provided by Jérémie.

+The wavelet cleaning leaves few isolated pixels or islands that can have a negative impact on the Hillas parametrisation.
+Remove these islands and only leave the biggest patch of connected pixels using a method provided by `scipy.ndimage` and implemented by Fabio.

 #### tailcuts
 Uses the standard 2-step threshold implementation of ctapipe with the two values at 5 and 10.<br  />